Storm Damage Response

 Home Repair Permits

-To maintain safety, required permits are necessary in the repair or reconstruction of buildings and other structures damaged by the August 10, 2020 derecho storm.
-However, the Board of Supervisors has waived building department permit fees for the unincorporated areas in Linn County and the cities they contract with (Alburnett, Bertram, Center Point, Lisbon, and Mount Vernon) for the repair and reconstruction of structures damaged during the August 10, 2020 storm.
-The fees waived include flood plain development permits, building permits (including electrical, plumbing, and mechanical permits) and zoning verifications through December 31, 2020.
+To maintain safety, permits are required for the repair or reconstruction of buildings and other structures damaged by the August 10, 2020 derecho.
+The Linn County Board of Supervisors signed a resolution extending the waiver of building department permit fees through June 30, 2021.
+This waiver is for the unincorporated areas in Linn County and the cities that contract with Linn County (Alburnett, Bertram, Center Point, Lisbon, and Mount Vernon) for the repair and reconstruction of structures damaged during the August 10, 2020 storm.
+The fees waived include flood plain development permits, building permits (including electrical, plumbing, and mechanical permits) and zoning verifications.
 This waiver is retroactive to August 10, 2020.
 This waiver does not apply to building permit fees (including electrical, plumbing, or mechanical permits) for repair work already begun without a permit prior to the August 10, 2020 storm.

 Use of Contractors